Short-term effects of alcohol consumption: Postprandial triglycerides

-Alcohol and blood pressure
+Blood pressure

 A systematic review reported that alcohol has bi-phasic effect on blood pressure.
 Both systolic and diastolic blood pressure fell when they were measured couple of hours after alcohol consumption.
 However, the longer term measurement (20 hours average) showed a modest but statistically significant increase in blood pressure: a 2.7 mmHg rise in systolic blood pressure and 1.4 mmHg rise in diastolic blood pressure.
 A Cochrane systematic review based on only randomized controlled trials which investigates the acute effect of alcohol consumption in healthy and hypertensive adults is in progress.

-Alcohol and pain
+Pain

 A 2015 literature review found that alcohol administration confers acute pain-inhibitory effects.
 It also found the relationship between alcohol consumption and pain is curvilinear; moderate alcohol use was associated with positive pain-related outcomes and heavy alcohol use was associated with negative pain-related outcomes.